-- Lab Instructors/Assistants are available as resource persons during open lab hours and are not permitted to do student assignments nor provide more than ten (10) minutes assistance per student request at any given time.
+- Lab Assistants are available as resource persons during open lab hours and are specifically prohibited from working on student assignments or projects nor are they able to provide more than ten (10) minutes assistance per student request at any given time.

-- To preserve the cleanliness of the labs, no food, beverages, or smoking permitted in any lab (MCC Admin.
+- To preserve the cleanliness of the labs, no food, beverages, or any tobacco products are permitted in any lab (MCC Admin.
 Policy III.B-02.h).
-Only water is permitted (within screw-top or pop-top containers.)
+Only screw-top or pop-top containers.

 - MiraCosta College students have priority in Open Labs.
 Community patrons are encouraged to use the libraries' computing resources -- Open Lab computers may be used if available.